mateja-velickovic/pwsh-servProcManagement/README.md

 ## Features
-- **Advanced Automation:** Automate service management tasks to save time and minimize human errors.

-- **Continuous Monitoring:** Monitor service performance in real-time to ensure optimal system stability.

-- **Customizable:** Adapt the script to your specific needs with a modular architecture.
+- Collects information about currently running services and processes on a remote machine.
+- Allows the user to define authorized services and processes by saving them in the corresponding CSV files.
+- Manages authorization of services and processes based on the authorization CSV files.

+## Prerequisites
+- PowerShell must be installed on the machine running the script.
+- Necessary permissions to access the remote machine.

 ## Usage
 1. Ensure you have the prerequisites installed (insert prerequisites if applicable).
-2. Download the `manageServices.ps1` script.
+2. Download the `servProc.ps1` script.
-3. Execute the script using the command: `.\manageServices.ps1` (example).
+3. Execute the script using the command: `.\servProc.ps1`.

+## CSV File Structure
+authProc.csv: List of authorized processes. actProc.csv: List of currently running processes. authServ.csv: List of authorized services. actServ.csv: List of currently running services.

 ## Contribution
 Contributions are welcome!
 If you'd like to contribute.